 The Folkroom Manifesto

 Folkroom Records has always seen itself as something more than just a label, or a fortnightly gig.
 We want to move beyond being the sort of community that lives just to serve itself – we know we can be better than that and we believe that folk, as a genre, should be also.
-In the spirit of being a better community we have drawn up this, our Folkroom manifesto.
+In 2012, in the spirit of being a better community we drew up our first Folkroom manifesto.
+Thre years later, to mark the 5th anniversary of Folkroom, we revised it into the statement of intent below.
 It stands in support of what we believe to be the best way to exist as musicians, producers, artists and, simply, people working together on a day to day basis.
 We invite you to join us, and to call us out on something if you think we’re breaking our own rules.
-The Folkroom Manifesto consists of the following three aims and beliefs:
+The Folkroom Manifesto consists of the following four aims and beliefs:

 – – –

-1. We will always support those who want to live their lives creatively, be it through musical, visual, written or any other sort of arts in which you dare to dream.
-Our gigs were born from a wish to support the unappreciated acts of the London folk scene, and our label was born as a logical extension of that.
+1. We will always support those who want to live their lives creatively, be it through musical, visual, written or any other interpretation of the arts..
+Our gigs were born from a wish to support the under-appreciated acts of the London folk scene, and our label was born as a logical extension of that.
 At Folkroom Records, we’ll always be about the best in folk music, and helping our acts get the best out of the talents.

 This ethos should also extend to those acts who we don’t work with – there are three people who run the label currently and, as you might expect from three separate people, we share between us three very disparate musical tastes.
-Ben has a fondness for the most traditional of folk, Robbie has a side-line in grime.
+Josienne has a fondness for the most traditional of folk; Ben has a side-line in electronic music.
 Stephen has two B*Witched albums, and listens to them with worrying regularity.
 Our tastes differ greatly from person to person.
 But we appreciate that tastes are meant to be unique, and we understand that just because we don’t like someone’s music it does not necessarily carry that nobody else will.

 As such, we will support anyone who makes music, regardless of our personal tastes.
 We might not work with them, but we will not put them down.
 We will not speak with anything but constructive criticism.
-Unless they are Nickelback.
-We fully reserve the right to mock Nickelback.
-Nobody’s perfect.
+We might make the occasional joke about Nickelback but hey, nobody’s perfect.

 – – –

 2. We won’t be music snobs.
 Snobbery has in recent years become a part of our popular culture.
 Looking down on people for their tastes is commonplace.
 In some areas of London, it’s practically a lifestyle.
 We’ve all experienced the negative sides of the industry, and we’ve all seen how folk music – the most communal of all genres – is often torn apart by ill-advised ‘ideals’.
 We will always do our best to stand separate from this.
 When traditional folk looks down on modern folk, we’ll remind them that ours is a genre that tells of a given place at a given time.
 That folk needs to change and develop in order to effectively capture the sound and feel of the world as it is.
-When people sneer at pop-folk acts like Mumford & Sons we will remind them that the band are acting as cheerful and popular ambassadors to folk, and are fast becoming a gateway into the genre for people who would never previously have explored such sounds.
+When people sneer at pop-folk acts we will remind them that the bands like Mumford & Sons have acted as popular ambassadors to folk, becoming a gateway into the genre for people who would never previously have explored such sounds.
 When people scoff at the ukelele, we’ll smash one over their heads and say “HOW DID THAT SOUND?”
 Why?
 Because we aren’t going to partake in snobbery, and we’re not going to let you partake in snobbery either.

 – – –